U.S. Visa Requirements for Mexican Citizens

 U.S. visa processing times for Mexican citizens

-Visa processing times vary by category, consulate workload, seasonal demand, and whether an additional administrative review is required.
+Visa processing times vary based on category, consulate workload, seasonal demand, and whether additional administrative review is required.

 Visa type